People Awards and Society Awards

 • projects that do not deal with biomedical science or the history of medicine

 People Awards (up to and including £30 000)

 Complete a full application form, via the Trust's eGrants online application system (select the 'People Awards' form in the 'Full application' drop-down menu), and submit it at any time before the published deadline.

-All eligible projects will be peer-reviewed and assessed individually on merit and need by a funding committee.
+All eligible projects will be peer-reviewed and assessed by a funding committee.

 Society Awards (above £30 000)

 You must complete and submit a preliminary application form [Word] by the published deadline.
 Please refer to the application guidelines [PDF], Grant Conditions and evaluation guidelines [Word] before completing this form and emailing it (as a Word document) to firstname.lastname@example.org.

 The Society Awards Funding Committee will assess your application.
 If successful, you will then be invited to submit a full application (usually about two months after the preliminary deadline).

 Your full application will be peer-reviewed by at least two independent reviewers, and we will invite you to respond to their comments in writing.
 We will then ask you to present your proposal to the Society Awards Funding Committee.
 This meeting will discuss the peer reviews and your response to them, and will make a funding decision.